nhatas/wanglab_scripts/README.md

 ## run_snpsift.py
 ### Requires SNPEff annotated VCF files.
 Modify the `fields` variable to designate the fields you wish to extract from the annotated VCF files.
 Parsed annotated VCF files will have `.snpsift.txt` appended to them.

+## Create snpsift_vcf_to_excel.py
+### Converts SNPSift extracted file to Excel document with each VCF file result as its own sheet.
+Currently set to work with DeepVariant output. `df.columns` fields will have to be changed if different SNP caller was used to generate VCF file.
+Variant allele frequency (VAF) minimum threshold can be edited by modifying `df = df[df.VAF >= 0.5]` to `df = df[df.VAF >= 0.25]` if interested in variants with at least 25% allele frequency.
+Note, current version of DeepVariant (1.1.0) detects SNPs down to 12%.